Please fill out the quick contact form below for fast and free case consultation.

 As with a civilian divorce, military spouses can usually choose to file where either the husband or wife lives.
 Further, you may also file in your home of record with the military even if stationed overseas or deployed.

 Before you decide where to file, it is important to understand how that jurisdiction distributes marital and any military pensions or retirement benefits.

 Understandably, many spouses and service members are concerned about how the divorce will impact their military benefits and pay.
 Generally, child support is set by the court under state law, but that is not always the case.

 Most service branches have guidelines that require their members to provide financial support to any dependents prior to the case’s adjudication in state court.

-If you are looking for an experienced military divorce attorney that is knowledge in Florida law, and one who is experienced in military divorces, then contact us today to discuss your case and learn more about how we can help your family.
-If you currently live in Pinellas County, Hillsborough County, or Pasco County or in the towns of St. Petersburg, Clearwater or Planty City, we can represent you in your Military Divorce as well.
+If you are looking for an experienced military divorce attorney that has knowledge in Florida law, and one who is experienced in military divorces, then contact us today to discuss your case and learn more about how we can help your family.
+If you currently live in Pinellas County, Hillsborough County, or Pasco County or in the towns of Tampa, St. Petersburg, Clearwater or Planty City, we can represent you in your Military Divorce as well.